 5 Tips on Maintaining a Strong Marriage While Parenting Teenagers

-Here are 5 tips to strengthen your union with your spouse while you combat parenting challenges
+Here are 5 tips to strengthen your union with your spouse while you combat the challenges of parenting teenagers.

 1. Remember the little things